-Depending on the options that are supported for your conversion and the options you are planning to select, some extra settings might be required in your Quickbooks Online file.
+It is highly recommended to make sure there is no data in your file.
+It will also mean you get a cleaner conversion result (less default accounts in QuickBooks Online file).
+Depending on the options that are supported for your conversion and the options you are planning to select, some extra settings might be required in your QuickBooks Online file.

 Step 2: Make a pre-conversion backup (MANDATORY)

-Make sure you keep audit data when switching the accounting systems for tax or any auditing purposes.
+Make sure to keep audit data backup when switching between accounting systems for tax or any auditing purposes.

-If you are coming from a system that does not allow backup file such as Xero, MYOB Essentials, Reckon One - please export audit data reports (e.g. account transactions, tax audit reports, etc.)
+If you are coming from a system that does not allow backup files such as Xero, MYOB Essentials, or Reckon One, please export audit data reports (e.g. account transactions, tax audit reports, etc.)

 Step 3: Reconcile your accounts (MANDATORY)

 Reconcile bank accounts